jez020/NebulaBot/readme.md

 - ban, info, ping
 - Fully documented, easy to navigate and code
 - Type script strongly typed using strict eslint
+- Following the styling guide of major companies such as less than 80 characters per line

 ## Installation